GregoryBevan/escape-camp-codelab/docs/#4-focus-on-domain-and-business.md

     ]
 }
 ```
-In the final version, we obviously have secured this endpoint to avoid the contestant to see the solutions ;)
+In the final version, we obviously will have secured this endpoint to avoid the contestant to see the solutions ;)

 ## The contestant enrollment feature
 You're now going to implement the feature to enroll a new contestant, from the domain to the endpoint in the controller.

-### Add Riddle data class
+### Create a Riddle data class
 Data class concept in Kotlin is the best way to define simple objects, what we used to call Pojo in Java.
 To create the Riddle data class :